IMA-WorldHealth/bhima/docs/en/for-developers/installing-bhima.md

 # Run the following commands to install curl:
 sudo apt-get install curl

-# Find the latest LTS version of nodejs, visit https://nodejs.
-Then
+# To find the latest LTS version of nodejs, visit https://nodejs.
-# visit https://github.com/nodesource/distributions to find the setup for the
+# Then visit https://github.com/nodesource/distributions to find the
-# desired version of nodejs and OS.
+# setup/installer for your OS and the desired version of nodejs.
-# In this example, we want 18.17.1 LTS on Ubuntu 22.04 jammy
 curl -fsSL https://deb.nodesource.com/setup_lts.x | sudo -E bash sudo apt-get install -y nodejs